grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ## extensions

-The list of extensions that the plugin registers below other extension points.
+List of link and component extensions which the plugin registers to a given extension point.

 ### Properties